Agarciafernandez/MTT/readme.txt

 - Folder TPMBM filter contains the implementations of the trajectory PMBM (TPMBM) filter [8][9], trajectory MBM (TMBM) filter [10], trajectory PMB (TPMB) filter [4] and trajectory MB (TMB) filter [11].
 Each of these filters can be run to estimate the set of alive trajectories or the set of all trajectories at each time step (running a different file).

+- Folder OOS TPMBM filter contains the implementations of the continuous-discrete TPMBM and continuous-discrete  TPMB filters with out-of-sequence measurements [16].

 - Evaluation of the multi-target filters is based on the generalised optimal subpattern-assignment (GOSPA) and its decomposition into localisation errors for properly detected targets, and costs for false and missed targets  [12][13][14].